tc39/notes/meetings/2016-05/may-24.md

 BT: I want to give the guarantee.

-MS: We should not consider proposal that we don't want to implement.
+MLS: We should not consider proposal that we don't want to implement.

 EFT: But we can't faithfully implement what we've got.